Musicians & singer-songwriters

 DW Groethe - Bainville, MT

 DW Groethe is the son of a son of pioneers.
-Born and raised in the west of Dakota, DW has lived the past 25-plus years across the border in Montana.
+He was born and raised in the west of Dakota and has lived the past 25-plus years across the border in Montana.
 It is the same land...same folks...same weather...same heartbeat.
 The lyrics may change but the rhythm stays true.
 He is a ranch hand, he is a poet, he is a songster.
 His songs and his poems sing of who he is and where he comes from.
 When you’re in Elko, feel free to stop DW any old time and ask him whatever needs asking.
 Coffee's on him. http://www.cowboypoetry.com/dwgroethe.htm

 Andy Hedges - Lubbock, TX

 Andy Hedges is a songster, reciter, storyteller, guitarist, and collector of cowboy songs and poems.
 The son of an Italian schoolteacher and a rodeo cowboy turned preacher, Andy was born in Lubbock, Texas, in the spring of 1980.
 He grew up in the small community of Tokio, Texas, where his family paid rent on an old farmhouse by looking after a few head of cattle.
 It was there that Andy fell in love with traditional music by listening to his father’s cassettes of cowboy songs.
 Andy’s vast and varied repertoire includes classic cowboy poetry recitations, obscure cowboy songs, dust bowl ballads, and blues.
-He also hosts a podcast called Cowboy Crossroads which features in-depth interviews with fellow musicians and poets.
-Andy lives in Lubbock, Texas with his wife and three children. http://www.andyhedges.com/
+He also hosts a podcast, Cowboy Crossroads, which features in-depth interviews with fellow musicians and poets.
+Andy has performed many times with folk legend Ramblin’ Jack Elliott and the duo’s performance at the 60th Newport Folk Festival was named one of the “10 Best Things We Saw” by Rolling Stone. http://www.andyhedges.com/

 Ned LeDoux - Northeastern KS